Prusa i3 Y-axis carriage for 4 bearings

 thingiverse

-When using stainless steel y axis rods and the standard prusa y axis carriage with Igus RJZM bearings, I was having some twisting and binding issues, causing failed homing/failed prints.
-I decided to try a 4 bearing carriage to relieve the drag imbalance between the two sides and stop the twisting/binding.
-This fixed all the problems and now prints silently with zero twist and bind.
-Static and dynamic friction have increased slightly vs a 3 bearing or LM8UU solution, but doesn't affect printing.
-My MK3 clone now prints better than my friends Original, and is silent in Stealth mode.
-Build instructions: I made this on a 3 axis CNC miller and pillar drill (drill press).
-1st operation was to centre drill all the holes for 2.5mm 2nd operation mill out the internal cutouts and bearing cutouts (6mm slot drill) 3rd operation mill the outer profile of the bed (6mm slot drill) I then drilled out the holes manually to 2.5mm and tapped for M3, except the holes by the bearing cutouts, which were drilled to 3mm for clearance.
-Use your bearings of choice.
-I used Igus RJZM-01-08 and my own bearing holders (see my things).
-Sorry for the photo quality - I don't really want to disassemble my printer now...!
+When using stainless steel y-axis rods and a standard Prusa Y-axis carriage with Igus RJZM bearings, I encountered some twisting and binding issues that resulted in failed homing and failed prints.
+I decided to try a 4-bearing carriage to address the drag imbalance between the two sides and eliminate the twisting and binding.
+This solution fixed all my problems and now my printer operates silently with zero twist and bind.
+The static and dynamic friction have increased slightly compared to a 3-bearing or LM8UU setup, but it doesn't affect printing performance.
+My MK3 clone now prints better than my friend's Original, and operates in Stealth mode without any noise.
+Build instructions: I fabricated this on a 3-axis CNC milling machine and pillar drill (drill press).
+The first operation was to center-drill all the holes for 2.5mm.
+The second operation involved milling out the internal cutouts and bearing cutouts using a 6mm slot drill.
+The third operation involved milling the outer profile of the bed using a 6mm slot drill.
+I then manually drilled out the holes to 2.5mm and tapped them for M3, except for the holes near the bearing cutouts, which were drilled to 3mm for clearance.
+Use your preferred bearings.
+I used Igus RJZM-01-08 bearings and my own custom-designed bearing holders (see my projects).
+I apologize for the poor photo quality - I'm not eager to disassemble my printer!

 Download Model from thingiverse